 In the "Code" field, you establish with which code MAXQDA should assign to the search results.
 The “Quick list of codes” – which lists the most recently used codes – is displayed in this window.
 The code that you created earlier is automatically selected here.
 Furthermore, a weight value can be set for all coded elements, that is to say, all segments will be coded with the same weight.

 In the “PDF documents” field, you can set whether only the respective search result should be coded, or whether additional words or sentences before and after the search results should be coded as well.
+Due to the different handling of text layers in PDF documents, using the option "Sentences before and after" for PDFs can lead to unexpected results in certain cases.

 In the “Text and table documents” field, you can also determine if whole sentences or paragraphs before or after the search result should be coded.